DaveyPDev/Ass6/issues.md

 ## Issues

 - The catch is missing the ()
+- in the results = await should be Promise.all()
+- Changed from .post to .get
 - The code doesn't handle GitHub rate limits and may exceed the limit if there are many requests.

 ## Improvements